esphome/esphome-docs/components/output/index.rst

   automatically be switched on too.
 - **inverted** (*Optional*, boolean): If the output should be treated as inverted.
 Defaults to ``False``.
+- **min_power** (*Optional*, float): Only for float outputs.
+Sets the minimum output value of this output platform.
+Each value will be multiplied by max_power - min_power and offset from 0 by the min_power.
+  Must be in range from 0 to max_power.
+Defaults to 0.
 - **max_power** (*Optional*, float): Only for float outputs.
 Sets the maximum output value of this output platform.
-Each value will be multiplied by this.
-Must be in range from 0 to 1.
+Each value will be multiplied by max_power - min_power and offset from 0 by the min_power.
+  Must be in range from min_power to 1.
 Defaults to 1.

 .. _output-turn_on_action: